Chapter 12.7: MCP Tasks – Long-Running Operations

 }

-The .task_store() method automatically configures ServerCapabilities.tasks so clients know the server supports the tasks protocol.
+with_task_store(...) automatically advertises experimental.tasks on ServerCapabilities so clients know the server supports the tasks protocol.
 You do not need to set capabilities manually.

 Declaring Task Support on Tools